PanosAntoniadis/slp-ntua/Lab2/README.md

-# Implementation of a phone recognition system using the KALDI toolkit
+# Implementation of a Phoneme recognition system using the KALDI toolkit

 ## About the project
 The design of the system can be divided in 4 steps